drbenmorgan/SNRawDataProducts/README.md

     - Dependency on `SNCabling` in `snfee/data/channel_id.h` commented out.
       This code just does a copy conversion, and should be handled via a free function, or simpler object like a `std::tuple`.
-  - Code obviously relating to *analysis* or *presentation* is moved to `elsewhere` directory.
+  - Code obviously relating to *analysis*, *presentation* is moved to `elsewhere` directory.
+    - Similarly anything that appears unrelated to raw data structures
   - Code obviously relating to specific I/O conversions like CRD2RHD or RHD2RTD is moved into directories for these applications.
     - See `programs/{crd2rhd,rhd2rtd,rtd2root}`